 You mean among those on the Left?

-Dividing us in half between Left and Right is undoubtedly much too simplistic.
-And then only seeing one alternative to capitalism even more so.
+Dividing ourselves between Left and Right is indeed too simplistic, and only seeing one alternative to capitalism even more so.
 You study historical ecology; want to tell people what that is, and then elaborate on the focus of your research?

 So over thousands of years, human interaction with the forest created these ADEs, which is from the people Indigenous to that land?
-So it's not just any human activity, it's going back to what you said about Indigenous populations and these complex, coded-knowledge based human systems.
+It's not just any human activity, it's going back to what you said about Indigenous populations and these complex, coded-knowledge based human systems.

 Precisely.
 One of the archaeological sites in South America is about 15,000 years old in Monte Verde in Southern Chile.
 People have been on that continent for a very long time, and the Amazon in particular is an extremely culturally complex place.
 It's similar to British Columbia where you have high linguistic and cultural diversity.
 World-wide, cultural diversity and linguistic diversity are often tied to biodiversity.